How to choose your units

 Find out what you need to know when choosing units for your programme of study.

 Before you come to Bristol you will need to choose your preferred units (classes).
 The following information will help you choose your units for your Study Abroad programme at Bristol.
-You need to read through this information before you submit your application.
+We strongly recommend that you read through this information before you submit your application.

-There are some things you need to check to make sure that your units work for you.
+Here are some things you can check to make sure that your chosen units work for you.

-Use the information in the unit catalogue to work out if a unit has the right content for you and if it is equivalent to a unit at your home university.
+You can click on the link to the unit description in the Study Guides to work out if a unit has the right content for you and if it is equivalent to a unit at your home university.

 Each unit description provides: